 - Slovenia: data based on OOH pilot study, provided by the Statistical Office of the Republic of Slovenia; link to regular housing price indices publishing; Slovenian HPI data are now available also through a new web-based self-searching table.

 - Slovakia: data based on OOH pilot study, provided by the Statistical Office of the Slovak Republic (complemented with Eurostat estimates for the year 2005 based on non-harmonised data); link to the website of the Statistical Office of the Slovak Republic.

 - Finland: data based on OOH pilot study, provided by Statistics Finland.
 Link to a web page containing all housing related topics.
-Link for prices of dwellings; link for real estate prices.
+Link for prices of dwellings in housing companies (multi-unit dwellings); link for real estate prices (single-unit dwellings).

 - Sweden: data based on OOH pilot study, provided by Statistics Sweden can be found here.

 - Iceland: data provided by Statistics Iceland; currently Statistics Iceland doesn't have a special page or metadata for the house price index; the Icelandic house price index can be found here.

 - Norway: data provided by Statistics Norway.
 For more information on the Norwegian HPI see here.

 - Switzerland: data provided by the Swiss Federal Statistical Office.
 For more information see the Swiss Residential Property Price Index (IMPI) page.